straube-co/tracker/readme.md

 # Tracker

-This is the time tracker app used internally by Straube.
+Time tracker app used internally at Straube.
 It's built with PHP using Laravel framework.

 ## Installation